ArnaudBelcour/kegg2bipartitegraph/README.md

 - a sbml file containing the metabolic network that can be used with topological analysis methods (such as [MeneTools](https://github.com/cfrioux/MeneTools), [MiSCoTo](https://github.com/cfrioux/miscoto) or [Metage2Metabo](https://github.com/AuReMe/metage2metabo)).

 - a graphml file containing the metabolic network as a bipartite graph.
+At this moment, it is not used, but I am currently adaptating the scope method of [Weber Zendrera et al. (2021)](https://www.nature.com/articles/s41598-021-91486-8) to automatise its use with this package.

 - tsv files indicating the pathways/modules contained in the metabolic networks, their completness ratio and the associated reactions.